 COVID-19 Vaccines in Southwest Florida

-Visit https://floridahealthcovid19.gov/ for the latest on Florida vaccinations, including where to call to pre-register for those who do not have Internet access.
+Visit https://floridahealthcovid19.gov/ for the latest on Florida vaccinations, including where to call for those who do not have Internet access.

 The staff and volunteers at the Area Agency on Aging are eager to help.
 If you have questions about health and wellness workshops, SHINE Medicare counseling, and/or need information on food pantries in our local communities, please call the

 Elder Helpline at 866-413-5337 (866-41-ELDER).

 Visit our events calendar to find upcoming events.

 For the time being, SHINE counseling sessions will now be conducted over the phone, rather than in person.
 SHINE counselors will still be able to assist you with your Medicare issues, including access to preventive services, cost-saving programs, and identifying and reporting Medicare fraud.